-Dermabrasion have been proven safe and effective for treatment of actinic keratosis when lesions are diffuse making treatments impractical, and when other field therapy treatments have either failed, are not tolerated, or are contraindicated.
+Dermabrasion have been proven safe and effective for treatment of actinic keratosis when lesions are diffuse making treatments impractical, and when other conventional methods of treatments have either failed, are not tolerated, or are contraindicated.

-In 2015, the American Academy of Dermatology published a guideline on the management of acne vulgaris which include the following statement: “Miscellaneous Therapies and Physical Modalities: Studies exist suggesting that chemical peels may improve acne.
+In 2016, the American Academy of Dermatology published a guideline on the management of acne vulgaris makes include the following statement regarding chemical peels: "Miscellaneous Therapies and Physical Modalities: Studies exist suggesting that chemical peels may improve acne.
 However, large, multicenter, double blinded control trials comparing peels to placebo and comparing different peels are lacking.
 Glycolic acid and salicylic acid chemical peels may be helpful for non-inflammatory (comedonal) lesions.
 However, multiple treatments are needed and the results are not long lasting.
 In the opinion of the work group, chemical peels may result in mild improvement in comedonal acne."

 Chemical peels may be considered medically necessary for the following indications:

-Treatment of numerous (10 or more) actinic keratoses or other pre-malignant lesions when:
+Treatment of numerous (10 or more) actinic keratosis when:

-Treatment of active acne in patients who have failed a trial of topical and/or oral antibiotic acne therapy.
+Treatment of active acne in patients who have failed to respond to a trial of topical and/or oral antibiotic acne therapy.
 (In this setting superficial chemical peels with 40% to 70% alpha hydroxyl acids are used as a comedolytic therapy).
-(Alpha hydroxyl acids can also be used in lower concentrations (8%) without the supervision of a physician)
+(Alpha hydroxyl acids can also be used in lower concentrations (8%) without the supervision of a physician).

-Dermabrasion treatments may be considered medically necessary for the treatment of actinic keratosis when the following is met:
+Dermabrasion may be considered medically necessary for the treatment of actinic keratosis when the following is met: